 With that said, there are best practices to use when researching wholesalers for your online business:

 - Thoroughly vet suppliers.
-When you’re looking on a site like Alibaba, Worldwide Brands or an eCommerce marketplace or B2B marketplace, evaluate a company’s track record.
+When you’re looking on a site like Alibaba, Worldwide Brands or an online marketplace or B2B online marketplace, evaluate a company’s track record.
 Do they have a high delivery rate?
 Have they been selling for multiple years?
 Is their transaction rate high?
 The answers you uncover will determine if they’re worthwhile.